Why You Might Not Be Making Progress in Your Nutrition Business

 If you find that your friends or family are the ones that see your business as a hobby, be sure to clearly communicate with them how important your business is to you and set boundaries around how much time you need to work on your business.

-9. You’re not investing into your nutrition business
+9. Youβre not investing in your nutrition business

 When you first get started in your nutrition business, it can be easy to spend time searching for free resources or using Google to answer all of your business questions.